 Before we jump into exactly what TAGNOS can do, it is important to understand the inspiration behind the platform.

-After a scare where his father went missing in a hospital for more than two hours following his transfer from a patient room to a treatment room, TAGNOS CEO Neeraj Bhavani was motivated to create a solution.
+After a scare where his father went missing in a hospital for more than two hours following his transfer from a patient room to a treatment room, TAGNOS Founder Neeraj Bhavani was motivated to create a solution.

 So how does TAGNOS solve problems like the one Bhavani encountered?
 As my colleague Rajesh Mani pointed out in a very real example, the integration of the Cisco Spark and TAGNOS platforms creates a communication loop that keeps everyone apprised of the status of a patient’s care, an OR room’s availability – practically any facet of information TAGNOS can track.

 TAGNOS uses Cisco Spark APIs to create patient-specific Spark rooms for hospital staff, empowering them with real-time collaboration between care providers to comment on patient status.
 In these Spark rooms, nurses can message, voice and video chat to provide doctors with an update on a patient’s reaction to medication.
 A hospital administrator can share the most up-to-date report on ER wait times with his management team.

 TAGNOS also uses Tropo APIs to automate outbound notifications to care providers via SMS where they can join the created Spark room.
 After carefully analyzing specific department needs in healthcare facilities, TAGNOS is able to create customized solutions that assist in improving patient care and as a result, economic benefits for the facilities.